Considerations to be made by Organizations during Bank change

 Accounts Payables: Payment to vendors is not possible without

-Payroll: Update New Bank for
+Payroll: Update the New Bank for

 Essentials for Project efforts estimation